rahulsrma26/simpleAI/README.md

 # spiral example
 bin/spiral_test
 # mnist model with save/restore
-bin/mnist_model ../data/mnist
+bin/mnist_model -h
 ```
-For windows users that are using MSVC check '.exe' files in bin\Release folder.
+For windows users who are using MSVC check '.exe' files in bin\Release folder.

 ### Even More ways to build